alexobenauer/Wonder/README.md

 The view components `VCCheckbox` and `VCTextInput` are used.
 They handle all the interactions with the item store internally, subscribing to the fact that they'll use to store their state, and submitting new facts when the user interacts with them.

-These kinds of basic, one-attribute view components start with `VC` at the beginning of their names, which makes lookup easy while developing views.
+These kinds of basic, single-attribute view components start with `VC` at the beginning of their names, which makes lookup easy while developing views.

-You can create new view components in `Workbench/Shared/View Components`, which makes sharing common interface elements among many apps and views easier.
+You can create new view components in `Workbench/Views`, which makes sharing common interface elements among many apps and views easier.

 Some view components are bigger, handling many attributes of an item, or even the relationships between an item and others.

 For example, `RefList` is provided with a `fromItemId`, and displays a modifiable outliner of the item's outgoing relationships (or "child items").

 It does so using default item views for each type of item it finds.
+More on how to build new default item views shortly.

 Another example is `RefCanvas` which lays out child items in a 2D canvas, and correctly stores the positions in the relationship item.
 It also uses the default item views for each type of item it finds.

-Check out the other view components provided in `Workbench/Shared/View Components` — you often only need to provide an item ID, and let the view component do the rest.
+Check out the other view components provided in `Workbench/Views` — you often only need to provide an item ID, and let the view component do the rest.

 ### Item views

-Many view components and apps use `ItemView`, which automatically finds an appropriate default view for rendering each item, based on type.
+Many apps and views use `ItemView`, which automatically finds an appropriate default view for rendering each item, based on type.

 By providing a default item view for a new kind of item, you can essentially inject that new interface into many existing views where items of your new type may appear, such as the Timeline.

-To add a new item view, create a new file in `Workbench/Shared/Item Views`.
+To add a new item view, create a new file in `Workbench/Item Defaults`.
 In that file, create a class that conforms to the `ItemDefaults` protocol.
 Here's a starter:

 ```Swift
 import SwiftUI